richardalamo/biz_dev_public/airflow_setup/README.md

 - Instance Type: t2.medium or larger
 - Key Pair Name: Create a new .pem file
 - Storage: At least 8 GiB
+- Make sure the role has AmazonSSMManagedInstanceCore policy
 2. Copy the files in this folder into /home/ubuntu.
 Then, run the following:
 - chmod +x airflow_bash_script.sh
 - ./airflow_bash_script.sh